-Fuel will be forced up from the fuel tank through the fuel line then into the carburetor.
+It then brings fuel up through the fuel line in the tank into the carburetor.

-Then the excess fuel will be forced back into the fuel tank through the fuel return line.
+Once the carburetor is full of fuel the Bulb will force the excess fuel back into the tank through the fuel return line.

 The pipe is in the form of a Venturi: it narrows in section and then widens again, causing the airflow to increase in speed in the narrowest part.

 Below the Venturi is a butterfly valve called the throttle valve — a rotating disc that can be turned end-on to the airflow, so as to hardly restrict the flow at all, or can be rotated so that it (almost) completely blocks the flow of air.